Mavs' Powell has surgery for season-ending Achilles injury - WHIZ News

 Powell went down with a non-contact injury with 2:57 left in the first quarter in a 110-107 loss to the Los Angeles Clippers on Jan.
 21.

 Three days after the injury, the Mavericks acquired center Willie Cauley-Stein in a trade with Sacramento.
-The Kings got rookie Isaiah Roby.
+The Kings got a second-round pick in this year’s draft.

 In six NBA seasons, Powell has averaged nearly 10 points and six rebounds per game.